 Relief: As a quasi runner, what I used to bring to the gym included knee pain, hip issues, and tight calves and hamstrings.
 With the proper workout routine, rolling, stretches, corrective exercises, and guidance, I no longer have knee, hip, and leg issues (jinx–knock on wood since I just put this in writing).
 In the past, I was having to do tons of modifications with squats, split squats and reverse lunges–using everything from boards to bands.
 Now, I have relief from this pain, thanks to my great coaches and programs at Fit 2 the Core.

 Revitalize: Adulting is hard.
 I pull long ten hour days, starting work at 6am.
 When I get to the gym, my workouts help to restore my energy and spirit.
 It’s just a myth that workouts leave you tired and exhausted.
 My workouts actually leave me recharged and revitalized.
 Don’t get me wrong, we are working hard.
 There is no ‘auto pilot’ in strength sessions.
-The feeling of accomplishment when I finish my workout is second to none.
+Yet the feeling of accomplishment when I finish my workout is second to none.
 That energy carries me through the rest of the evening.
 Working out also helps to reduce the stress of the day, so I leave those feelings at the gym, and don’t have to carry them home with me.

 Workout Summary for the Week of July 23: